skgolden13/School_District_Analysis/README.md

 The analysis was performed using python 3.7 and the jupyter notebook.
 The pandas and numpy libraries were used for analysis and calculations.

+The term "original analysis" refers to the initial analysis performed while "updated analysis" refers to the analysis performed after excluding the affected scores.

 All raw data files can be found [here](https://github.com/skgolden13/School_District_Analysis/tree/main/Resources).<br/>
 All data frame images can be found [here](https://github.com/skgolden13/School_District_Analysis/tree/main/Images).<br/>
 The jupyter notebook file for the original analysis can be found [here](https://github.com/skgolden13/School_District_Analysis/blob/main/PyCitySchools.ipynb).<br/>